cchudzicki-ocw-testing/17.810-spring-2001/content/pages/subscripts-and-superscripts.md

 title: Subscripts and Superscripts
 uid: d8b66928-ee87-4b59-ac37-d78f781e73e6
 ---
 **NOTE:** Not all of these are use-cases that we want to encourage.
 The goal here is to document what currently works and to alert ourselves if one of these stops breaking.
-For example, styling bold inside a subscript is absolutely not something we would encourage.
+For example, styling bold inside a subscript is absolutely not something we would encourage..

 Example, Normal: Lorem ipsum dolor sit<sub>abc 123</sub> amet consectetur.
 Lorem ipsum dolor sit<sup>abc 123</sup> amet consectetur.